 This chapter describes the MAX unit's status windows.
-It covers these topics:
+This chapter covers these topics:

-Using the MAX status windows

-Status window reference in alphabetic order

 Using the MAX status windows

 Eight status windows are displayed on the right side of the screen in the MAX configuration interface (Figure 2-1).
 These status windows provide a great deal of read-only information about what is currently happening in the MAX.